Joschua-Conrad/PSumSim/doc/source/concepts.rst

 always has length 1.`

 Still, this is not a single value, but instead some `numpy.array`.
-Because some elements in residual chunks (see `chunks`) can never be set and cannot contribute anything to the  full-scale.
-So the *maxhistvalue* in this chunk is smaller.
+Because some elements in residual tiles (see `tiles`) can never be set and cannot contribute anything to the  full-scale.
+So the *maxhistvalue* in this tile is smaller.

 During a regular simulation `reduceSum` will keep track of this.